-Five months after my heart attack, I attended the WomenHeart Science & Leadership Symposium for Women with Heart Disease at the world-famous Mayo Clinic in Rochester, Minnesota.
-Mayo Clinic cardiologists at this Symposium taught me more than I ever thought I’d really want to know about women and heart disease.
+Five months after my heart attack, I attended the WomenHeart Science & Leadership Symposium for Women with Heart Disease (the first Canadian ever invited to attend) at the world-famous Mayo Clinic in Rochester, Minnesota.
+Mayo cardiologists at this Symposium taught me more than I ever thought I’d really want to know about women and heart disease.

 What I learned at Mayo Clinic was shocking:

 - most cardiac research over the past three decades has been done either exclusively on male subjects, or with fewer than 20% female subjects